jtroussard/HD-Hound/README.md

 # Hard Drive Hound (work in progress)
+## Announcements
+Project is temporarily on hold.
+I over looked the need to implement responsible metering mechanisms when making requests and ran into some trouble with the target sites administrator.
+I've been reading up on best practices and hope that the block will be removed soon.
+In the mean time I'll work on building a mock site to run my tests against.

 ## Description
 A web scraper written to send simple but detailed microcenter pricing data on internal hard drives.
 Overall goal is to develop this into a program which will run on a home server and deliver alerts on good hard drive prices.
 Storing the data will allow for comparison of prices, which can lead to a better understanding if a sale is in fact a sale.
 Additionally, working with the data to discover not obvious correlations.